-The ratings on Corporación de Reservas Estratégicas de Productos Petrolíferos (CORES), a public entity responsible for Spain's strategic oil reserves, are based on expected continued support from the Kingdom of Spain (AAA/Stable/A-1+).
-This expectation is justified by CORES' strategic importance for the national economy and its legal status as a public entity, which implies tight supervision by the Spanish state and the latter's ultimate responsibility for all of the entity's obligations.
-CORES benefits from a favorable regulatory environment, characterized by a full-cost, fee-based funding system that provides it with a predictable and flexible financial profile.
+The ratings on Corporación de Reservas Estratégicas de Productos Petrolíferos (CORES), the public entity responsible for Spain's strategic oil reserves, are equalized with those on the Kingdom of Spain (AAA/Stable/A-1+) and based on expected continued state support.
+This expectation is justified by CORES' strategic importance for the national economy given that Spain's oil imports cover nearly 100% of the country's consumption needs.
+Consequently, CORES benefits from a strong legal status as a public entity, which implies tight supervision by the Spanish state and the latter's ultimate responsibility for all of the entity's obligations.
+Equally important, CORES enjoys a supportive regulatory environment, characterized by a full-cost, fee-based funding system that provides it with a predictable and flexible financial profile.